 While the penal provisions of the Competition Act impose a higher burden of proof, their violation grants injured parties the right to sue for damages caused by such practices; those damages are restricted to actual loss and costs.
-On the other hand, reviewable practices are civil in nature and are subject to the exclusive jurisdiction of the Competition Tribunal, upon the request of the commissioner of competition or, as of late, at the request of a private party with leave from the Competition Tribunal to that effect.
-In this latter case, it should be noted that private litigants may only seek redress through orders as monetary awards are not provided for.
+Fines are also applicable for certain types of offences.
+On the other hand, reviewable practices are civil in nature and are subject to the exclusive jurisdiction of the Competition Tribunal, upon the request of the commissioner of competition or at the request of a private party with leave from the Competition Tribunal to that effect.
+In this latter case, it should be noted that private litigants may only seek redress through orders, as monetary awards are not provided for.
+The Competition Tribunal may make orders for a reviewable trade practice to cease, or compel a business to accept a given customer or order on reasonable trade terms.